blabla1337/skf-flask/skf/markdown/knowledge_base/173-knowledge_base--File_inclusion_attack--.md

 ## Solution:

 The most effective solution to eliminate file inclusion vulnerabilities is to avoid passing user-submitted input to any filesystem/framework API.
-If this is not possible the application can maintain a white list of files, that may be included by the page, and then use an identifier (for example the index number) to access to the selected file.
-Any request containing an invalid identifier has to be rejected, in this way there is no attack surface for malicious users to manipulate the path.
+If this is not possible the application can maintain a white list of files, that may be included on the page, and then use an identifier (for example the index number) to access the selected file.
+Any request containing an invalid identifier has to be rejected, in this way, there is no attack surface for malicious users to manipulate the path.

-Also disable the oppertunity for the application to load remote resources.
+Also, disable the opportunity for the application to load remote resources.
 This is mostly achieved by adding a server configuration file such as php.ini or web.xml